Leader of the Opposition (Dominica)

 The Leader of the Opposition of the Commonwealth of Dominica is the Member of Parliament who leads the Official Opposition in the House of Assembly of Dominica.

-The latest Leader of the Opposition is Jesma Paul, an independent candidate of the Salisbury constituency, who was sworn in on 20 December 2022.
-She resigned on 20 June 2024.
+The current Leader of the Opposition is Jesma Paul-Victor, an independent candidate of the Salisbury constituency, who was sworn in January 2026.

 Provision

 Chapter IV Section 66 of The Constitution of the Commonwealth of Dominica states: